ogunlao/ogunlao.github.io/_posts/2020-04-26-you_dont_really_know_softmax.md

 This produces a softer probability distribution over the tokens and results in more diversity in sampling.

 ## Conclusion

-The softmax is an interesting function that requires an indepth look.
+The softmax is an interesting function that requires an in-depth look.
 We introduced the softmax function and how it can be computed.
 We then looked at the problems with the naive implementation and how it can lead to numerical instability and proposed a solution.
-Also, we introduced the log-softmax which makes numerical computation and gradient compution easier.
+Also, we introduced the log-softmax which makes numerical computation and gradient computation easier.
 Finally, we discussed the temperature constant used with softmax.